Calvin Demarest

-Calvin W. Demarest (June 1886 - June 12, 1925) of Chicago, was a national amateur and professional carom billiards champion from Chicago in the early 20th century known for an open, crowd-pleasing style of play.
+Calvin W. Demarest (June 1886 – June 12, 1925) was a national amateur and professional carom billiards champion from Chicago in the early 20th century known for an open, crowd-pleasing style of play.
 He later gained notoriety for stabbing his wife and injuring his mother during a suicidal psychotic episode.
 Demarest won major amateur championships in 1907 and 1908.

 Biography

 Demarest was born in June 1886 in Illinois.
-His mother was Ida B. Demarest (1862-?) of Ohio He studied music as a child, his father an organist in Chicago, and his mother a singer.
+His mother was Ida B. Demarest (1860–1923) of Ohio He studied music as a child, his father an organist in Chicago, and his mother a singer.
 At an early age he developed an interest in pool and balkline billiards.

 On March 9, 1907, he set a new record 14.2 balkline billiards average of 27 3–11 during the national amateur championship tournament in New York City beating the record set by Justus Ferdinand Poggenburg III.